eridhobffry/event-management/README.md

 See `docs/CI_SETUP.md` for a step‑by‑step guide to configure these and PayPal Sandbox accounts.

+## Inventory Reservations

+Learn how reservations are created, released, and how to run the cleanup task:

+- `docs/INVENTORY_RESERVATIONS.md`

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.